emtilt/ph410s21/_pages/about.md

 ### Self-care
 One of the most important aspects of success in fields of high levels of intellectual difficulty is self-care.
 It is also one of the most neglected.
 - Get enough sleep, and do so on a regular schedule.
 One of the biggest predictors of undergraduate success is sleep habits.
 For example, [give this a read](https://www.nytimes.com/2018/08/13/well/an-underappreciated-key-to-college-success-sleep.html).
 Pulling all-nighters or similar *is not useful at all* except in the most basic, memorization-based classes.
 - Similarly, take care of yourself in other ways.
-It is extremely important that you work hard, but working without also having complimentary rest, relaxation, and self-care, is rarely very productive intellectually.
+It is extremely important that you work hard, but working without also having complementary rest, relaxation, and self-care, is rarely very productive intellectually.